himanshu311996/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 > connection.
 The lab will instruct you to open additional cloudshell sessions
 > as and when needed.

-You should follow all steps provided _before_ performing the Hands-on lab.
+After Completing all the steps go to next and perform the Hands-on lab.

 [logo]: https://github.com/Microsoft/MCW-Template-Cloud-Workshop/raw/master/Media/ms-cloud-workshop.png
 [devops]: https://dev.azure.com